dmachard/extensiveautomation-server/README.md

 ### HelloWorld action

 This following action is available in the data storage in "/actions/basic/" folder.
-This basic action shows how to with python source code with parameters in YAML format.
+This basic action shows how to write python source code with parameters in YAML format.

         properties:
           parameters: